learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 **kurtosis =∑ N<sub>(i=1)</sub> (Yi−Y¯)<sup>4</sup> / N / s<sup>4</sup>**

 If there is a high kurtosis, then, we need to investigate why do we have so many outliers.
 Presence of outliers could be indications of errors OR some interesting observations that may need to be explored further.
-Remember for banking transactions, an outliers might signify a possible fraudulent activity.
+Remember for banking transactions, an outlier might signify a possible fraudulent activity.
 How we deal with outliers depends mainly on the domain.
 So always Investigate!

 Low kurtosis in a data set is an indicator that data has light tails or lack of outliers.
-If we get low kurtosis(too good to be true), then also we need to investigate and trim the dataset of unwanted results.
+If we get low kurtosis (too good to be true), then also we need to investigate and trim the dataset of unwanted results.

 ### How much kurtosis is bad kurtosis ?